 With its concept car-style dashboard, the Peugeot 5008 is exceptionally cool inside

 Is your car’s dashboard made of black plastic?
-Does it feature rotary dials below an infotainment screen?
+Does it feature rotary dials for the climate control below an infotainment screen?
 Is its gearlever the same as almost every gearlever you’ve ever held?
 If you’ve answered yes to those questions and fancy a change, look no further than the Peugeot 5008 – it sure is different, and makes a welcome change from the conventional familiarity of the Skoda Kodiaq, for example.

 Peugeot 5008 dashboard

 The piano-style keys, cloth inserts and digital dashboard may look cool, but they’re also very well made, lending the 5008 a distinctly premium feel.
 The wraparound dashboard design promotes a pleasant feeling of protection and, save for the almost-identical Peugeot 3008, there’s nothing else like it on sale today.

 Peugeot has taken the generous decision to fit all 5008s with its i-Cockpit digital dashboard.
 It’s a neat system that allows you to view route guidance from the sat nav, say, without having to glance away from the dead-ahead.
 It was updated for the car's facelift, getting a new 10-inch infotainment display and an updated version of the 12.3-inch digital instrument cluster.